 5.6.2.3.1.
 Following data shall be provided together with the documentation package required in Annex 6 of this regulation to the Technical Service at the time of type approval;

 5.6.2.3.1.1.
-The conditions under which the system can be activated and the boundaries for operation The vehicle manufacturer shall provide values for Vsmax , Vsmin and aysmax for every speed range as mentioned in the table of 5.6.2.1.3
+The conditions under which the system can be activated and the boundaries for operation (boundary conditions).
+The vehicle manufacturer shall provide values for Vsmax , Vsmin and aysmax for every speed range as mentioned in the table of para.
+5.6.2.1.3

 5.6.2.3.1.2.
 Information about how the system detects that the driver is holding the steering control.